forestgrape/coronavirus/diagnosis_and_viral_load.md

 * #### Upon Waking Saliva
   * [Wyllie et al](#summary-wyllie-letter) analyze saliva samples from hospitalized patients given each couple of days:
-    * A viral load is detected in about 80% of the cases in the first 5 days after hospital admission of confirmed Covid-19 cases.
+    * A viral load is detected in about 80% of the cases in the first 5 days after hospital admission of NPS confirmed Covid-19 cases.
     * Both the viral load and the detection rate observed are higher than for NPS in day 0 to 5 and day 5 to 10 days after hospital admission.
 From day 11 and onwards about 50% are positive in NPS
   * [Wong](#summary-wong) the detection rate of saliva is on average about 10 % better than nasopharyngeal samples (NPS or NPA and sometimes even mixed with throat swabs).
   * [Rao et al](#summary-rao) observed much higher detection rates from early morning saliva than from NPS specimens in male recruits asymptomatic at the time of testing (average age 27) on day 8-10 in isolation after an initial positive NPS test.
 * #### Throat saliva
-  Testees (mostly symptomatic or exposed) in [Huber et al](#summary-huber) were asked to clear the throat.
+  Testees (mostly symptomatic or exposed) in [Huber et al](#summary-huber) were asked to clear the throat and then provide a saliva.
 The viral load and detection rate in NPS were higher but about 90% of NPS positive were also positive in saliva.
 A tendency for increasing the saliva sensitivity for triple throat washing is observed.
 * #### Coughing up Sputum/Nasal Secretions by sniffing
-  * [Procop et al](#summary-procop): 216 Covid-19 symptomatic patients had enhanced saliva (provide all produceable secretions: strong sniff, elicited cough) collected and NPS analyzed.
+  * [Procop et al](#summary-procop): 216 Covid-19 symptomatic patients had enhanced saliva (provide different secretions: strong sniff, elicited cough) collected and PCR analyzed.
 38 were positive both for NPS and saliva.
 1 testee had only saliva tested positive.
 * #### Coughing up
   * [Otto et al](#summary-otto)
 * #### Saline Gargle